 (Wikimedia Commons)

 This part of the park is also the site of the Harlem Meer.
 Fishing is a popular pastime at the Meer, but simply taking a lap around it is a pleasant way to pass a day.
-The nearby Harlem Meer Center, which is replacing the Lasker Rink and Pool, will provide swimming pool and skating rink access once complete.
+The nearby Davis Center at the Harlem Meer, which is replacing the Lasker Rink and Pool, will operate year-round with a robust offering of inclusive, family-friendly activities as well as improved access to the Ravine woodland for nature-based activities.
 On the southeast side of the Meer are Nutter’s Battery, McGowan’s Pass, and Fort Clinton, the sites of two overlooks and a gatehouse that held strategic military importance during the colonial era.
 McGowan’s Pass was where the former Kingsbridge Road, which spanned the length of Manhattan, once passed.
 Nutter’s Battery and Fort Clinton were part of a larger chain of fortifications, including the Blockhouse, designed to protect Manhattan from an invasion from the north.

 103 St (6)